History of video game consoles: Handhelds of the fifth generation

 Nintendo released the Virtual Boy, an early attempt at virtual reality, in 1995.
 The unit required the player to play a game through a stereoscopic viewerfinder, which was awkward and difficult, and did not lend well to portable gaming.
 Nintendo instead returned to focus on incremental improvements to the Game Boy, including the Game Boy Pocket and the Game Boy Color.

-Sega also released the Genesis Nomad, a handheld unit that played Sega Genesis games, in 1995 in North America only.
+Sega also released the Genesis Nomad, a handheld unit that played Sega Genesis games, exclusively in North America in 1995.
 The unit had been developed through Sega of America with little oversight from Sega's main headquarters, and as Sega moved forward, the company as a whole decided to put more focus on the Sega Saturn to stay competitive and drop support for all other ongoing systems, including the Nomad.

-Despite Nintendo's domination of handheld console market, some competing consoles such as Neo Geo Pocket, WonderSwan, Neo Geo Pocket Color, and WonderSwan Color appeared in the late 1990s.
+Despite Nintendo's domination of the handheld console market, some competing consoles such as the Neo Geo Pocket, WonderSwan, Neo Geo Pocket Color, and WonderSwan Color appeared in the late 1990s.